VasilMilchev24/projectcar5/README.md

 **To Do for Front-End**
 - Creating reusable template for movie page:
 •	Main things to consider:
-  1. Making the page reusable component by loading the specific movie data, images and video called by an ID
+  1. We should make the page a reusable component by loading specific movie data, images, and videos based on a unique ID.
-  2. Making the design modern looking, but easy to use.
+  2. Designing a modern, yet user-friendly interface.
 - Making FQA page
 - Making Contacts page